baad777/codeingestor/README.md

 ## License

-CodeIngestor is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+CodeIngestor is licensed under the MIT License.

 ## Contact